Generation: 31 Years of Roe v. Wade

 1985 was the

-except 1988 and 1990.
+since except 1988 and 1990.
 Numbed by the widespread cultural acceptance of

-abortion,

-I lack the emotional regrets that old soldiers have when they reflect on their
+abortion, I lack the emotional regrets that old soldiers have when they

-January 22, 1973, abortion has become one of the most common surgical procedures
+years since January 22, 1973, abortion has become one of the most common

-performed, and it is done in the safety and serenity of modern, plush clinics
+surgical procedures performed, and it is done in the safety and serenity of

-operated by exceptionally profitable non-profits like Planned Parenthood.
-Since
+modern, plush clinics operated by exceptionally profitable non-profits like

 If we accept